 I’ve ridden fast bikes before and I’ve also ridden expensive bikes before.
 I have never ridden an expensive, heavy and powerful bike before.
-At 260kg’s, and 200hp from the supercharged engine and a starting price tag of 18 grand, it was daunting.
+At 260kg’s, and 200hp from its supercharged engine and a starting price tag of 18 grand, it was daunting.
 And expensive, did I mention that?

 Eicma launch excites the crowds

-Watching the launch shows at EICMA back in November, the in thing now is to add a Tourer version to an existing model.
+Watching the launch shows at EICMA back in November, the in thing nowadays is to add a Tourer version to an existing model.
 You know, add some panniers and a comfier seat, new badge and there you go, a new model.
 Every manufacturer seems guilty of this.
 This time the creation is the H2 SX SE.

 Add a funky name with a few extra letters and numbers.
 Strap some panniers on, fit a comfort seat.
 Add heated grips and a bit more of a screen and it is good to go as a “new” bike.
 The H2 was never designed to be practical so adding these causes a problem.
 Glueing a pillion seat and adding panniers isn’t an easy task.

 Is the Kawasaki H2 SX SE a ZZR1400 Replacement?